realKyawSwar/back_test/README.md

 - The downloaded tick CSVs in `--download-path` are read incrementally; you can rerun resampling to refresh only the latest partitions.
 - Use the `--timeframes` flag on `resample-and-store` to control which bars are produced from the 1m base bars.
 - Pass `--parquet-root` to point at an existing Parquet store if you already have one; the layout is shown below.
+ - Use `--skip-1m` to avoid reading tick hour files and resample from existing 1m data only.

 ## Storage layout
 Bars are partitioned for efficient selective reading: